Hibou57/ats2-gtksourceview-language-support/README.md

   * For Python: `Python` or `Py` (note the colorization used is that of Python 3).

 No language tag or an unknow language tag, makes the extern block content be colorized uniformly with the preprocessor color.

+### Filtering and reformating ATS messages

+There is a format filter to be used with pipes and/or redirection.
+You will find it as `ats-messages-filter.py`.
+You may refer to the instruction given in the file it‑self, for usage.